Who can deposit data to the Repository

 - Has an external email address (i.e. not a cam.ac.uk address) been provided?

-If your dataset contains information pertaining to human participants (including de-identified data) we will contact you to ask if you have the correct consent to allow your data to be made publicly available in the Repository.
+If your data contains information pertaining to human participants (including de-identified data) we will contact you to ask if you have the correct consent to allow your data to be made publicly available in the Repository.
 We will also ask you to send us a copy of the consent forms and/or participant information sheets for our review.
 All data deposited in the Repository are made publicly available.

 Quality assurance

-Frequently asked questions about depositing a dataset
+Frequently asked questions about depositing data

 A. Data that identify individuals, either directly or indirectly, cannot be deposited in the repository.
 There are rare exceptions but these are deposited only if evidence is provided that explicit consent has been obtained from participants that permits sharing the data publicly.
-The Research Data team checks data files for any personal/sensitive information but it is your responsibility as the dataset author to ensure that no personal/sensitive data are present.
+The Research Data team checks data files for any personal/sensitive information but it is your responsibility as the data author to ensure that no personal/sensitive data are present.
 You will need to provide us with evidence (e.g. copies of consent forms, participant information sheets, privacy statements) to prove that you have the correct permissions to share the data publicly.
 We are particularly interested in the wording used regarding data sharing in the documentation for participants.
 This is relevant to anonymised as well as pseudonymised data.
-You will need to provide us with this evidence before citing the DOI for your dataset anywhere just in case the consents preclude publication of your dataset in the repository.
+You will need to provide us with this evidence before citing the DOI for your data anywhere just in case the consents preclude publication of your data in the repository.

 Q. I’m trying to upload a file that’s bigger than 2GB but it’s not working.
 How do I deposit my data?

 A. It is not possible to use Symplectic Elements to upload a single data file larger than 2GB.
 You will receive an error message if you try to do so and your data will not be deposited.
-You have two options: (1) if it does not compromise the integrity of your data you can split the large file into smaller files of less than 2GB each – you will need to deposit less than 2GB at a time, returning to your dataset publication details in order to redeposit the additional files; (2) contact the Research Data team at info@data.cam.ac.uk and we can deposit the >2GB file into the repository on your behalf.
-See the next question (‘My dataset is bigger than 20GB.
+You have two options: (1) if it does not compromise the integrity of your data you can split the large file into smaller files of less than 2GB each – you will need to deposit less than 2GB at a time, returning to your deposit record in order to redeposit the additional files; (2) contact the Research Data team at info@data.cam.ac.uk and we can deposit the >2GB file into the repository on your behalf.
+See the next question (‘My data is bigger than 20GB.
 How do I deposit it?) for specific steps to take for each option.

 A. Only up to 2GB of data can be deposited at a time.
 For example, you may have one file of 1GB and another of 0.5GB – you can deposit these together but you will not be able to deposit at the same time an additional 1GB file as this brings the total to 2.5GB, exceeding the system limit.
 Deposit files that fall under the 2GB limit.
-You will then be able to add additional files by redepositing to the same dataset record.
-To do this, take the following steps once you have deposited the initial set of files: (1) click “View your publication details”, which will bring you back to your dataset record; (2) click “View” within the box that displays the files already deposited; (3) this brings you to the ‘Redeposit publication’ page where you can choose the additional files to upload; (4) click the ‘Redeposit’ button and your files will upload.
+You will then be able to add additional files by redepositing to the same deposit record.
+To do this, take the following steps once you have deposited the initial set of files: (1) click “View your publication details”, which will bring you back to your deposit record; (2) click “View” within the box that displays the files already deposited; (3) this brings you to the ‘Redeposit publication’ page where you can choose the additional files to upload; (4) click the ‘Redeposit’ button and your files will upload.
 You will need to repeat this process until all your data files have been uploaded.
-If your dataset exceeds 20GB in total, or if you experience any problems, then contact the Research Data team.
+If your data exceeds 20GB in total, or if you experience any problems, then contact the Research Data team.

 If you have any additional questions about data submissions or data sharing, please also see our FAQ page.
 If you cannot find the answer to your question, please contact us.